sagemath/trac_to_gh/Issue 5058.md

 # Issue 5058: sage -f and sage -i is broken for local files

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5058

 Original creator: rlm